Avoiding excessive finger movement on the ocarina

 Closing notes

-It can take a few days to a few weeks for this to become your normal habit.
-During this time, you may find that fingers misbehave while you are playing.
-Just take some time to slow down, and practice that segment in a controlled way.
+It can take a few days to a few weeks for this to become your normal habit, and during this time you may find that fingers misbehave while you are playing.
+It's not a problem, and it goes away by itself in time.